Do you swaddle your baby or are you considering it? Can swaddling be harmful to your baby?

 - Decreased arousal: Swaddling is preferred by parents because it helps keep their baby asleep longer, but it can also cause babies to have decreased arousal making them slow to wake up.
 Some studies show that decreased arousal may actually increase the risk of SIDS (source).

 - Risky when rolling over: If a baby is swaddled and rolls over to sleep on their stomach, there is a risk of suffocation.
 All sources say to discontinue swaddling when babies show signs of learning to roll over (source).

 - Sleep dependency: If used long enough, it’s likely your baby will become accustomed to being swaddled before bedtime.
 You could view this as a habit or a sort of crutch your baby requires to fall asleep.
 This isn’t a bad thing, but it can create some difficulty as your baby will eventually need to be “weaned” off of the swaddle (source).

 How to Safely Swaddle

-- Bring the last corner over your baby’s body and tuck it under: Finally, you’ll take the last flap of the blanket left untucked and pull it over your baby.
-Make sure the exposed arm is straight to prevent your baby from escaping.
-Once pulled tight and secure, tuck the corner under your baby’s back.
+- Bring the last corner over your baby’s body and tuck it under: Finally, you’ll take the last flap of the blanket left untucked and pull it over your baby while holding the right arm down.
+Make sure the arm is straight to prevent your baby from escaping.
+Once pulled tight like a burrito, tuck the corner under your baby’s back.

 Safe Swaddling Tips